Behaviour

 At Sir Martin Frobisher Academy, we expect all children to be the best that they can be in order to have “Successful, Meaningful Futures for All”.
 Our behaviour policy demonstrates how we nurture children and proactively work with the child and families to tackle any disruptive behaviour.

-Pupil Exclusions
+Pupil Suspensions

-Exclusion is a disciplinary sanction, which can only be exercised by the Head teacher or member of SLT when s/he is acting in the Head teacher’s absence and only in response to serious breaches of the school’s policy on behaviour or of the criminal law.
+Suspension is a disciplinary sanction, which can only be exercised by the Head teacher or member of SLT when s/he is acting in the Head teacher’s absence and only in response to serious breaches of the school’s policy on behaviour or of the criminal law.

-Arrangements for fixed term exclusion:
+Arrangements for fixed term Suspension:

 3. Parents will be informed of their right to make representations to the Governing Body.